sparkleformation/sparkle_formation/docs/nested_stacks.md

 ## Syntax

-The `nest!` method takes a template path argument, and an optional name arguments.
+The `nest!` method takes a template path argument, and an optional name argument.
 At its simplest, this will create a nested stack with one child, the website template whose local path is  `cloudformation/templates/website.rb`.
 ```ruby
 SparkleFormation.new('nested_stack') do